NoriSte/reactjsday-2019-testing-course/book/integration-custom-command.md

 # Custom command

 The same way we have created a custom [signup command](signup-custom-command.md) for the E2E tests, we could create an authentication command for the UI Integration Tests too.
-It will be way far simpler because we do not need a real signup/authentication, obviously: we just need that the **front-end thinks that it's authenticated**.
+It will be way far simpler because we do not need a real signup/authentication, obviously: we just need that the **front-end thinks that's authenticated**.
 <br />
 What we have to do is essentially setting the `jwt` token into the local storage.
 Let's write the `authenticateIntegration` custom command.